Transmission of material in this release is embargoed until

 seasonal adjustment method.
 These factors are updated each February, and the new factors are

-and the Timeline of Seasonal Adjustment Methodological Changes
+and the Timeline of Seasonal Adjustment Methodological Changes at

 For analyzing short-term price trends in the economy, seasonally adjusted changes are usually